prajwalnayak7/prajwalnayak7/README.md

 - 👯 I’m looking to collaborate on interesting and impactful projects.
 - 🤔 I’m looking for help with career development.
 - 💪🏻 When I look at the destination, the distance is no longer an impediment.
-- 💬 Ask me about backend engineering 💻, finance 💵, spirituality 🧘🏻.
+- 💬 Ask me about backend engineering 💻, finance 💵, trips 🏍, spirituality 🧘🏻.

 - 📫 How to reach me: prajwalnayak7@gmail.com, +919740662196
 - ⚡ Fun fact: I like wearing a raincoat when there is no rain 🌧